serkkz/Panda3DTools/README.md

 # Panda3DTools 0.1
 ### Bam exporter for blender 2.8 - 3.0

+## Disclaimer

+This is not related to the official tools for Panda3D.

 ## Concept
 Tools for working with the Panda3D engine in the Blender modeling package.